alan-turing-institute/rctab-infrastructure/docs/content/deployment.md

 7. Run `pulumi up`.
 8. Complete the [Post Pulumi Deployment](#post-pulumi-deployment) steps.

+You can take down the instance with `pulumi down --continue-on-error`.

 ## Configuration Variables

 The resources required for RCTab are built by running `pulumi up` in the root directory of this repository.